Reading doesn’t come naturally. It’s a sophisticated skill that has to be taught and learned. It requires guidance and a lot of practice.

 Researchers have concluded that the phonics advocates are basically right.
 California's weak results in language arts are partly the result of a long embrace of a reading strategy that doesn't work for all kids.
 Whole language teaching methods on their own don't tend to work well for struggling readers or students with reading issues.
 In order to read, students need to be able to decode words and comprehend language.
 Meanwhile, publishers have attempted to skirt the conflict by developing materials that include elements of both approaches.

-The digital era has brought new thinking: what constitutes “reading” and how does that play into how we define literacy?
+The digital era forced new thinking: what constitutes “reading” and how does that play into how we define literacy?
 Now, you might be thinking the answer is pretty simple.
 Students with reading literacy skills can look at words on a page and answer questions about the content, right?
 But what about content from videos, audio, or other digital sources?
 Surely comprehension of non-written sources has some role in students’ overall literacy.
 Teachers, education policymakers and test designers are currently grappling with how large a role that will be.

 Literacy starts at home.
 The earlier the better.
 There is some evidence that children from high-income families are exposed to more words than children from families on welfare — the gap was once reckoned to be as large as 30 million words.
 Research now indicates that reading to children builds richer language skills than talking with them.
 It makes sense: The language in books is usually more enriching than everyday speech.